-To help you learn about the southern night sky, Sydney Observatory provides a guide and a sky map or chart each month.
-This month’s guide is presented by Geoffrey Wyatt, Sydney Observatory’s Education Program Producer.
+To help you learn about the southern night sky, Sydney Observatory provides an audio guide/podcast, transcript of that audio, and a sky map or chart each month.
+This month’s guide is presented by Geoffrey Wyatt, Sydney Observatory’s Astronomy Programs Producer.

 See The Sky Chart